 This vintage ad for a cockroach racing game is a great reminder that what seems normal isn’t necessarily natural or inevitable.
 Most Americans today would grimace at the idea of playing with cockroaches, as the insect is held up as an icon of filth and disease.
 But sometime in the ’40s, someone at the International Mutoscope Reel Company thought this was a good idea!
 Or, then again, maybe times haven’t changed so much; the company went bankrupt in 1949.

 From Weird Universe.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter and Instagram.